Meet Bridget.

 It took a while to sink in.
 She was intelligent, well spoken, organized, motivated and proud.
 And she was a teenager, with no parents, in a desperately poor part of the world.

 She was hope.
 Not just hopeful.
-Bridget is hope.
+Bridget was hope.

-No one there could honestly take credit.
+And none of us could honestly take any credit.
 This wasn't a planned "show and tell" of some non-profit trying to prove its worth.
-Bridget and what she's accomplished is Bridget's.
-All any of us could claim that day was that we had a hand in getting some obstacles out of her way.
+Bridget and what she's accomplished is entirely Bridget's.
+All any of us could claim that day was that we had a hand in getting a few obstacles out of her way.

 You see, there was no water here just a few years ago.
-The ABC and some generous donors helped provide concrete and iron bar to build some sands dams - it's the community who builds them.
+The Africa Brotherhood Church, one of our field partners, and some generous donors helped provide the local community with some concrete, iron bar and a bit of engineering to build some sand dams.
 The reservoirs that were created provide the water Bridget needs to grow her seedlings.
 But we didn't grow them...

 Bridget was also cared for in a "Guardians of Hope" supported home, an orphan care program that the ABC has developed with our partner The Sharing Way.
-They keep orphans in their own villages, with a family they know, and they support them there, instead of a group home.
-Water projects helped provide enough food and water for everyone.
-But even still…Bridget built this.
+They keep orphans in their own villages with a family they know, and they support them there instead of a group home.
+Water projects help provide enough food and water for everyone.
+But even still...Bridget did this.

 ...her answer humbled and inspired us.